-- colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements. - 25.3.
+- 25.3.
 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk. - 25.4.
-Whistle-blowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).
+Whistle-blowing re the Headteacher should be made to the C. E.O or Chair of directors whose contact details are readily available to staff (as pertinent to setting).